 There are the occasional buffering issues, so there’s that.

 The protection it promises is second-rate at best, mainly because of the secrecy policy they’re enforcing.
 You have to know what you’re paying for.
 Well, obviously, they’re not of the same opinion.

 Because we all like to be kept in the dark, right?

-The only logical conclusion would be that Betternet’s tracking its users’ behavior, with all the many inconsistencies present at every step of the way.
-At the very least, it should make you think it twice before enlisted their aid.
+The only logical conclusion would be that Betternet is tracking its users’ behavior, with all the many inconsistencies present at every step of the way.
+At the very least, it should make you think it twice before subscribing.

-Certainly, yes.
-From what we’ve seen, most free VPNs are just like Betternet, vague with their encryption protocols, uncertain and confusing in their privacy policies, and with mediocre services at best.
+Mostly, yes.
+From our extensive tests, most free VPNs are just like Betternet: vague with their encryption protocols information, uncertain and confusing in their privacy policies, and with mediocre services at best.

 I know that you’re concerned about your privacy when using the internet, for good reasons as well, but while the word “free” might be extremely appealing, it’s a double-edged sword.
 The same issues that we had with Betternet are still there when talking about other free VPNs:

 In this sense, premium VPNs are the way to go, for the simple reason that you get assured protection with none of the risks involved.
 It seems too good to be true, but that’s how it’s supposed to be.

 There are plenty of pros to a paid VPN that completely compensate for the money you’re putting in.
 And talking about the prices, NordVPN, for example, one of the most robust and flexible VPNs out there, charges between 3-12$ per month.
 And its services are beyond reproach.